v-sec0/dotfiles/README.md

-# dotfiles
+# Dotfiles
-Dotfiles for i3
+The varioues configuration files for my window manager setup.